Aadniz/folder-diffs/README.md

 ```

 ## Output
-Output can either be printed to standard output, or saved to a csv file.
+Output can be printed to standard output, or saved to a csv file.
 Unless specified otherwise, it will save to a CSV file if there is more than 200 results.

 ### Console Output